Brand identity guidelines, how to develop the ultimate brand.

 Every strong brand identity has brand guidelines guiding it.
 Think of brand guidelines like an instruction manual or a map to a destination.

-There are a few common scenarios that crop up.
+A few common scenarios crop up.

 1. Brand Guidelines – a multi-page document that focuses on all aspects of the brand.
 These will often include brand purpose, vision, mission, values, target audience, positioning statement, personality, verbal identity, tone of voice, brand message pillars and brand style guide.
 Guidelines tell other designers, marketers or printers how the brand should be used.

-2. Brand Style Guide – a short document outlining the primary logos, alternative logos, how to use them, icons or submark's, brand colours or colour palettes, typography, imagery, illustration, graphics, packaging design and digital design.
+2. Brand Style Guide – a short document outlining the primary logos, alternative logos, how to use them, icons or submarks, brand colours or colour palettes, typography, imagery, illustration, graphics, packaging design and digital design.
 This focus on the visual identity only

 3. No Brand Guidelines or Style Guide – where your brand combines different design styles without definitive guidelines.
 You might work with a freelance designer or brand agency to create Brand Guidelines.
 You'll likely have many documents that will set the style guidelines and add to the success of your future brand.